Paul Wulff: Coaching career

+Eastern Washington

 Wulff began his coaching career in 1993 as a volunteer assistant under head coach Dick Zornes at Eastern Washington University in Cheney.
 Zornes retired after that season and assistant coach Mike Kramer was promoted to head coach, who hired Wulff to a full-time position.
 After four seasons as the Eagles' offensive line and strength coach, Wulff added offensive coordinator duties in 1998.
 When Kramer departed for conference rival Montana State after the 1999 season, the school named Wulff his successor.
 During his eight seasons as EWU's head coach, Wulff compiled an overall record of 53 wins and 40 losses; the Eagles won two Big Sky Conference co-championships (2004 and 2005) and appeared three times in the Division I-AA (FCS) playoffs.
 Wulff earned Big Sky Coach of the Year honors in 2001, 2004, and 2005.